chrisgrieser/obsidian-sembr/README.md

 When you have the `Strict Line Breaks` settings enabled in Obsidian, single line breaks are ignored, meaning that in Reading View, the text is displayed normally.

 Using Semantic line breaks has three advantages:
-1. Text is broken up into unit of thought, which can be helpful for writing and editing text.
+1. Text is broken up into units of thought, which can be helpful for writing and editing text.
-2. Most tools in Obsidian (or other text editors in general) work on a per-line-basis, e.g. `Swap Line Up`.
-While useful for notes and outlines, those commands are virtually useless when writing prose where your lines are essentially paragraphs consisting of multiple sentences.
-With Semantic line breaks, every line roughly equals a sentence, so that all those line-based commands now work on sentences.
-(Notably, this advantage also applies to vim mode.)
+2. Most tools in Obsidian work on a per-line-basis, for example `Swap Line Up`.
+While useful for lists and outlines, those commands are essentially useless when writing prose, since your lines are actually entire paragraphs consisting of multiple sentences.
+With Semantic line breaks, every line roughly equals a sentence, so that all those line-based commands now work on a per-sentence-basis.
+(This also applies to vim mode.)
-3. [Diff Views](https://obsidian.md/plugins?id=obsidian-version-history-diff) (i.e. comparing the current version of your writing with older versions) become much more usable, since now changes in sentences and not whole paragraphs are indicated.
+3. [Diff Views](https://obsidian.md/plugins?id=obsidian-version-history-diff) also become much more usable, since they now indicate changes in sentences instead of whole paragraphs.

 [You can read more on Semantic Line Breaks here.](https://sembr.org/)